ilbozo/teradici-nvidia-docker/README.md

 # Teradici Docker Client
 Teradici client on linux with optional nvidia-docker on nvidia GPUs.
 Fork of the animal-logic repo https://github.com/AnimalLogic/teradici-nvidia-docker. \
-As the official client only works in ubuntu-22.04 this docker solution makes it available on more distros Tested on Fedora 36/37 and Rocky 8.5
+As the official client only works in ubuntu-22.04 this docker solution makes it available on more distros. \
+Tested on Fedora 36/37 and Rocky 8.5

 ## Getting Started